XEDGit/memdetect/README.md

    - `--fail all`: Adding this flag will fail all the malloc calls

-   - `--fail loop`: Your code will be compiled and ran in a loop, failing the 1st malloc call on the 1st execution, the 2nd on the 2nd execution and so on
+   - `--fail loop start_from`: Your code will be compiled and ran in a loop, failing the 1st malloc call on the 1st execution, the 2nd on the 2nd execution and so on.
+If you specify a number after `loop` it will start from there

  - ##### --add-path: adds malloc_wrapper to a $PATH of your choice